stanieldev/RIT-Obsidian-Fall-2024/Advanced Electromagnetism/Homework/Homework 4.md

 &=\dfrac{\mathrm{N}\cdot\mathrm{m}}{\mathrm{N\cdot s}}\\
 \Aboxed{[v_\mathrm{terminal}]&=\dfrac{\mathrm{m}}{\mathrm{s}}}
 \end{align}$$

----
+### 3.B

-**b)** *Show that, when the loop is traveling at terminal velocity, the rate at which thermal energy is generated by resistive heating is equal to the rate at which gravity does work on the loop (you are comparing power here).
+*Show that, when the loop is traveling at terminal velocity, the rate at which thermal energy is generated by resistive heating is equal to the rate at which gravity does work on the loop (you are comparing power here).
 Briefly, why must the two be equal?*

 Electrical Power (Lost to heat):
 $$\begin{align}